BZemba87/guessing-game/README.md

 # Features

-## Existing Features

-### Welcome Message
+## Welcome Message
 - The player is greeted with a welcome message, name of the game and a short message explaining the aim of the game.

 <h2 align ="center"><img src = "assets/docs/welcome.jpg"></h2>

-### Ready to Play
+## Ready to Play
 - The player is taken to the next page which asks if they are ready to play and they are then prompted to enter a name.

 <h2 align ="center"><img src = "assets/docs/ready.jpg"></h2>

-- If the user enters a blank space or non letter character, an error message will alert them that a name is required to play.
+- If the player enters a blank space or non letter character, an error message will alert them that a name is required to play.

 <h2 align ="center"><img src = "assets/docs/ready-error.jpg"></h2>

-### Select Difficulty Level
+## Select Difficulty Level
 - The player is greeted and then asked to select level - easy, medium or hard.

 <h2 align ="center"><img src = "assets/docs/level.jpg"></h2>